roncampbell/IRE22/R Fundamentals.md

 R's power comes from the thousands of packages that programmers and scientists have created to extend it.
 We'll be using two of those packages to explore census data in the Denver metro area.

-In R, packages first must be installed and then loaded.
+In R, packages first must be installed onto the hard drive and then loaded into memory.
 The IRE/NICAR staff has already installed the packages we'll be using for this lesson, but here for future reference is how to install a package:

 > install.packages("xxx")  [where "xxx" is the name of a package]